Sen-Feng/ICASSP-MSF/README.md

 # MSF demo code for the paper "Robust Qualitative Data Clustering via Learnable Metric Space Fusion"
 # Datasetscs
-	Ten demo datasets are located in the Data folder.
+	Ten demo datasets are located in the CODE/datasets folder.
 # Code information
 	All codes are written in PyCharm.
 The functionality of each section is as follows:
 	The CODE folder contains the code details of the MSF algorithm.